-Updated with changes and insertions on 29/3/16.
+Updated with changes and insertions on 29/3/16 and again on 4/6/17.
 As ever, I reserve the right to adjust or change my position, if I am presented with good arguments to do so.

-Recently, I’ve encountered arguments that the only way to teach effectively is with strategies described as direct instruction, and that all other pedagogies for teaching are worthless.
+Recently, I’ve encountered arguments that the only pedagogical approach that is effective for student learning is direct instruction, and that all other pedagogies are worthless.
 To me, such a position is an extreme one, and requires serious qualification.
 I believe, on the basis of all that I have read and discussed with others throughout my study and work as a primary teacher, and more recently my research as a PhD candidate (and still as a passionate teacher, albeit in higher education) that direct instruction is not the simple answer it is asserted it to be.

 explicit instruction in its various forms is one necessary part of an effective teaching repertoire – direct instruction is not and by definition cannot be seen as a universal or total curriculum solution.